If you don't want baseboards for your home, what alternatives do you have?

 Tiles are the ideal choice to use for small rooms, kitchens, and bathrooms.

-However, this design choice is purely based on the visual appeal of the tile finish and not its cost.
+However, this design choice is purely based on the visual appeal of the tile finish.

 Tiles offer certain advantages that make them a good choice for floor finishing.

-They protect the floors from receiving moisture damage due to being waterproof.
+They protect the floors from moisture damage as they are water-resistant.

 This essential characteristic is required in bathrooms to protect them from extended moisture exposure.